kubernetes-client/python/kubernetes/docs/V1SelfSubjectAccessReviewSpec.md

 # V1SelfSubjectAccessReviewSpec

 SelfSubjectAccessReviewSpec is a description of the access request.
-Exactly one of ResourceAuthorizationAttributes and NonResourceAuthorizationAttributes must be set
+Exactly one of resourceAttributes and nonResourceAttributes must be set

 ## Properties
 Name | Type | Description | Notes